 Fern Cave is one of the most significant and fascinating caves in the Unites States.
-On October 10, 2008, SCCi Chairman Brian Krebs announced that the SCCi signed a contract to purchase 80 acres in Jackson County Alabama overlying a large portion of Fern Cave and including the Fern Sink Entrance and Surprise Pit.
+On October 10, 2008, SCCi announced that they signed a contract to purchase 80 acres in Jackson County Alabama overlying a large portion of Fern Cave and including the Fern Sink Entrance and Surprise Pit.
 The preserve, named the Kay Hill Deen Fern Cave Preserve, is a privately owned tract adjoining the federally-owned Fern Cave National Wildlife Refuge.Since 1997, the SCCi has managed the Fern Sink entrance and Surprise Pit under a lease agreement with the owner.
-When the opportunity arose in the summer of 2008, the Conservancy was able to convert our long-term relationship with the property into permanent ownership and protection.
+When the opportunity arose in the summer of 2008, SCCi was able to convert our long-term relationship with the property into permanent ownership and protection.
 You can help support permanent protection of Fern Cave by becoming an SCCi member and donating to help with the acquisition costs.
 SCCi Sustaining Membership is the best way to support the acquisition and protection of Fern Cave and other southeastern caves.

 Fern Cave has five entrances.
 Four of these are on the Fern Cave National Wildlife Refuge (US Department of the Interior), and one (The Fern Sink, or Surprise Pit entrance) is located on property the SCCi owns.
 One section of the cave is the largest gray bat hibernaculum in the country.
 As a result, new restrictions are now in place to protect the bat colony from White Nose Syndrome.
 We ask that everyone who visits the cave take the decontamination request very seriously.

 Entry into Surprise Pit requires a permit.
 The other four entrances of Fern Cave that the US Fish and Wildlife Service owns are still closed.